SOFT TISSUE INJURIES

 • Tendon: Connective tissue joining muscles to bones.
 Help store and use energy to produce movement at joints and reduce the stress on muscles.

-The management of soft tissue injuries can vary depending on the tissue source and the type of injury.
+The physiotherapy management of soft tissue injuries can vary depending on the tissue source and the type of injury.
 We can often break soft tissue injuries into categories based on their tissue source; muscles and tendons.

-Acute Injuries: Injuries that occur from a known or sometimes unknown incident.
+ACUTE INJURY: Injuries that occur from a known or sometimes unknown incident.
 Signs and symptoms tend to develop rapidly.

-Contusions (bruises):
+Contusions (bruises)

 • Often caused by a direct force applied to the body, often occurs during sport when being kicked or making contact with a player and result in compression and bleeding into the soft tissue (hematoma).